tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 As you may recall, I was frustrated over the lack of progress we were making on downsizing and purging.
 However, as I sat one morning reviewing our [bullet journal](/posts/eye-of-the-storm/) and the [30-weeks to Minimalism](/posts/30-weeks-to-minimalism/) plan, I counted out the weeks.

+ - Week 3 - how to tackle [sentimental items](/posts/throw-back/)
+ - Week 6 - [what clothes](posts/packing-light/) should you bring for a cruising lifestyle and how many & what type of [linens](/posts/boat-head/) will we need on board
+ - Week 7 - does a foodie need to sacrifice all her [kitchen gadgets](/posts/sea-foodie/) and what do we need for the [rest of the space](/posts/sea-foodie/)?
+ - Week 12 - once you've narrowed down what you want to take, here are some [strategies to upcycle](/posts/matching-gifts/) your stuff
+ - Week 15 - don't forget to deal with your [digital assets](/posts/shutterbug/)

 Fifteen weeks after the 30-weeks to minimalism post went out (April 20th), we had a plan for [giving](/posts/matching-gifts/) or selling a significant amount of our stuff.
-By week 20, [80%] of the stuff would be gone.
+By week 20, 80% of the stuff would be gone.

 Why did we delay moving the bulk of these items for another month?